Centre, states collect record ₹1.68 trillion in GST in April

 Your browser doesn’t support HTML5 audio

-New Delhi: Central and state governments collected ₹1.68 trillion in Goods and Services Tax (GST) revenue in April, aided by a spike in economic activity in the last month of the previous financial year and a series of steps taken to improve tax compliance.
+Central and state governments collected a record ₹1.68 trillion in goods and services tax in April, aided by a spurt in economic activity in March and steps taken to improve tax compliance.

 {{^adFree}}{{/adFree}}

-New Delhi: Central and state governments collected ₹1.68 trillion in Goods and Services Tax (GST) revenue in April, aided by a spike in economic activity in the last month of the previous financial year and a series of steps taken to improve tax compliance.
+Central and state governments collected a record ₹1.68 trillion in goods and services tax in April, aided by a spurt in economic activity in March and steps taken to improve tax compliance.

-The gross GST collection in April 2022 at ₹1.675 trillion is at all-time high and is ₹25,000 crore more than the next highest collection of ₹1.42 trillion reported in the month before, said a statement from the finance ministry.
-The latest revenue collection figure is also 20% higher than the GST revenue collected in the same month a year ago.
+The improvement in GST revenue collection is good news for policymakers as it eases the pressure on revenue mobilization through non-tax measures such as divestment and proves to be a relief to state governments, which are likely to lose GST compensation from July.

-The gross GST collection in April 2022 at ₹1.675 trillion is at all-time high and is ₹25,000 crore more than the next highest collection of ₹1.42 trillion reported in the month before, said a statement from the finance ministry.
-The latest revenue collection figure is also 20% higher than the GST revenue collected in the same month a year ago.
+The improvement in GST revenue collection is good news for policymakers as it eases the pressure on revenue mobilization through non-tax measures such as divestment and proves to be a relief to state governments, which are likely to lose GST compensation from July.

 {{^adFree}}